Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

 The multipliers fulfill a chain rule allowing the computation of the multiplier for the preceding layer given the already calculated one $m_{\Delta \bm{t}, \Delta \hat{y}_c}$, i.e.,

 In other words, the chain rule justifies defining the multipliers for each layer or part of a layer separately before combining them with the upper-layer multipliers.
-The authors distinguish between the linear and nonlinear components of a layer and provide definitions of the multipliers for each of them: \begin{itemize} \item \textbf{Linear rule:} For the linear components of a layer, such as matrix multiplication in dense or convolution layers, the weights of the corresponding layer are used as the multipliers, i.e., $m_{\Delta x_i \Delta z_j} = w_{i,j}$. \item \textbf{Rescale rule:} This rule can be used for all nonlinear parts of a layer that can be reduced to a one-dimensional function $\sigma$, e.g., all activations such as ReLU, tanh, or sigmoid.
-In this case, the ratio between the difference-from-reference activation $\Delta \sigma(z)_j = \sigma(z_j) - \sigma(\tilde{z}_j)$ and the pre-activation $\Delta z_j = z_j - \tilde{z}_j$ gives the multiplier, i.e., $m_{\Delta z_j \Delta \sigma(z)_j} = \frac{\Delta \sigma(z)_j}{\Delta z_j}$.
-To avoid numerical instability caused by a vanishing denominator, the gradient of $\sigma$ at $z_j$ is used instead of the multiplier when $z_j$ is close to its reference value $\tilde{z}_j$. \item \textbf{RevealCancel rule:} This rule is designed for non-linearities $\sigma$ to propagate meaningful relevances for saturated activations and discontinuous gradients through the layers' activation part, even when activations like ReLU eliminate the values.
-Similar to the normal pre-activations in the $\alpha$-$\beta$-rule for LRP, the positive $\Delta z_j^+$ and negative $\Delta z_j^-$ difference-from-reference pre-activations are considered separately, ensuring the propagation of expressive contribution scores.
-Descriptively, the \textit{RevealCancel} rule can be explained in a way that the multiplier for the positive part $m_{\Delta z_j^+ \Delta y_j^+}$ is the ratio between the average effect of $\Delta z_j^+$ after activating, before and after the negative part $\Delta z_j^-$ has been added, and the positive difference-from-reference pre-activation $\Delta z_j^+$.
-In the same way, the negative multiplier $m_{\Delta z_j^- \Delta y_j^-}$ is given by the ratio of the average impact of $\Delta z_j^-$ after activating, before and after the positive part $\Delta z_j^+$ has been added, to $\Delta z_j^-$.
-Mathematically, the rule is defined as

-\end{itemize} These rules, along with the chain rule (Equations~\ref{eq:DeepLift_multiplier}-\ref{eq:DeepLift_chain_rule}), enable the successive computation of the input variables' contributions $R_i$ to the difference-from-reference output $\Delta \hat{y}_c$ in a single backward pass.
+For linear components, such as the matrix multiplication in dense or convolutional layers, the weights are used as the multipliers, i.e., $m_{\Delta x_i \Delta z_j} = w_{ij}$.
+For nonlinear components, like, e.g., all point-wise activations such as ReLU, tanh, or sigmoid, \cite{shrikumar_2017} propose the \textit{Rescale} and \textit{RevealCancel} rule.
+While the Rescale rule uses the ratio of the layer's difference-from-reference output and difference-from-reference pre-activation as the multiplier, the RevealCancel rule is designed to propagate meaningful relevances even for saturated activations and discontinuous gradients through the layers' activation part.
+For a more detailed explanation, we refer to the Appendix~\ref{sec:app_Deeplift}.
+These rules, along with the chain rule (Eq.~\ref{eq:DeepLift_multiplier}-\ref{eq:DeepLift_chain_rule}), enable the successive computation of the input variables' contributions $R_i^c$ to the difference-from-reference output $\Delta \hat{y}_c$ in a single backward pass.